eugenegoncharuk/elasticbeanstalkconfig/README.md

 # elasticbeanstalkconfig
-There will be hosted all the config filed for Elasticbeanstalk + Nginx + Tomcat 8 with monitoring preconfigred
+There will be hosted all the config files for Elasticbeanstalk + Nginx + Tomcat 8 with monitoring preconfigured